 What is hepatitis C ?

-Hepatitis C is a liver disease caused by the hepatitis C virus (HCV).
-HCV causes the liver to swell and prevents it from working well.
-HCV usually causes long-term or chronic infection of the liver and unless successfully treated with medications, can lead to cirrhosis (scarring) of the liver, liver cancer, and liver failure.
+Hepatitis C usually causes long-term or chronic infection of the liver and unless successfully treated with medications, can lead to cirrhosis (scarring) of the liver, liver failure, and liver cancer.

 Who is at risk of having hepatitis C ?